osrf/gazebo_tutorials/physics_params/tutorial.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/mTN0O5EOOfA" frameborder="0" gesture="media" allowfullscreen></iframe>

 1. `max_vel` Maximum correction velocity for contacts.
-If the predicted velocity for the next simulation step is larger than this value, it will be truncated to this value.
+If the predicted velocity for the next simulation step is larger than this value it will be truncated to this value.
 The combination usage with `contact_max_correcting_vel` is demonstrated earlier

-1. `min_depth` If the penetration depth is no greater than the value of `min_depth`, then no contact force would be applied; Otherwise, contact force will be applied to correct the portion of the penetration with a value of penetration depth minus `min_depth`.
+1. `min_depth` If the penetration depth is no greater than the value of `min_depth`, then no contact force would be applied.
+Otherwise, contact force will be applied to correct the portion of the penetration with a value of penetration depth minus `min_depth`.
 The remaining `min_depth` penetration would stay.